-A two year project (1997-99) was conducted by the Sociedad Conservacionista Aragua (Sca) with financial and technical support of The Vetiver Network (TVN), and sponsored by other local institutions like the Aragua's State Secretary of the Environment and the Central University of Venezuela.
-Twelve workshops were organized and more than three hundred participants received training on vetiver grass technology (VGT).
-The trainees were extension workers, technicians, university students, farmers and representatives of NGO's.
+A two year project (1997 - 1999), was conducted by the SOCIEDAD

+CONSERVACIONISTA ARAGUA (SCA) with the financial and technical support of THE VETIVER NETWORK (TVN), and sponsored by other local institutions like the Aragua's State Secretary of The Environment and the Central University of Venezuela.
+Twelve workshops were organized and more than three hundred participants received training on Vetiver Grass Technology, VGT.
+Extension workers, technicians, university students, farmers and representatives of Non Governmental Organization (NGO).
 A good geographical distribution of project activities was achieved as is shown in a map developed by the project.
 High priority was given to the production of written material, including a technical bulletin, newspaper and journal articles, and a series of brochures to support the project activities.
 Other priority was the participation in different meetings where specialized and general public become aware of vetiver applications for erosion control and environmental protection.
 Field demonstration plots were developed in three locations with different agroecological and farming conditions.
 VGT performance was proved to have a high potential for adoption among farmers for soil conservation, and for enhancing development of sustainable land use systems.